WEC-Sim/WEC-Sim/source/mathew.rst

 Again, I can't help thinking that some focus on the non-developer user for the documentation would be good too.
 There is too much focus on the implementation and not enough on the use and advantages of its use.

+The docs should be linted using something like
+`doc8 <https://github.com/pycqa/doc8>`_ so that the source is readable.